 The City awarded funds to Affordable Homes of South Texas, Inc. (AHSTI) and RGV Habitat for Humanity in order to provide affordable housing to its residents.
 AHSTI is annually certified as the City's Community Housing Development Organization (CHDO), a requirement to use HOME funds for new construction.
 In addition, RGV Habitat for Humanity will seek CHDO designation for its new construction program.
 Habitat will also provide rehabilitation/reconstruction services with a special focus on persons with special needs and the elderly.
-For FY 2019-2020, the goals include construction of 13 new homes and rehabilitation or reconstruction of 5 owner-occupied units.
+For FY 2019-2020, the revised goals include construction of 1 new home and rehabilitation or reconstruction of 5 owner-occupied units.
+Additionally, 100 persons and 30 households will be assisted with short or medium-term rental assistance programs.